Computer proofs for Property (T), and SDP duality: Abstract

 \section{Abstract}

-We show that the semidefinite programs involved in the computer proofs for Kazhdan's Property {\T} satisfy strong duality, and that the dual problem has a geometric interpretation similar to Property (FH).
-Using SDP duality, we simplify the SDP proof for $\SL(n,\Z)$ to an almost humanly computable level.
-We also give a relatively fast SDP proof for $\Aut(F_n)$, $n\geq 4$.
+We show that the semidefinite programs involved in the computer proofs for Kazhdan's property~(T) satisfy strong duality and that the dual programs have a geometric interpretation in terms of harmonic cocycles.
+By dualizing geometric arguments about cocycles, we are able to simplify the property~(T) SDP in the case where it carries a symmetry by finite-order inner automorphisms.
+As an application, we simplify the SDP proof for $\SL(n,\Z)$ and we prove that $\Aut(F_4)$ has property~(T).